Related Content

-All that's good to know including the types of accommodation and how to buy and use tickets / passes.
+All that's good to know including the types of accommodation and which routes you can take!

 This guide to taking an overnight train in Europe includes the routes still taken by night trains, insights as to what you can expect on board and an explanation of how the ticketing works.